Madaswamy S. Muthu

 M.S.
 Muthu (born 20 July 1981) is a Pharmaceutical engineer, Scientist, Inventor and one of the twenty Institute Professors at the Department of Pharmaceutical Engineering and Technology, Indian Institute of Technology (BHU), Varanasi, India.
-He is a researcher in the fields of nanomedicine, targeted drug delivery, and in theranostics nanomedicine for imaging and therapy.
+His research focuses on targeted nanomedicine, cancer theranostics, thrombolysis, and advanced drug delivery systems, with emphasis on translational and clinically relevant nanotechnologies.

-Background and personal life
+Education and Early Career

-Dr. Muthu completed his Ph.D. research work under the supervision of Prof. Sanjay Singh from the Department of Pharmaceutical Engineering & Technology, IIT (BHU), Varanasi, India.
-He has done his post-doctoral research in cancer nanotechnology under the supervision of Prof. Feng Si-Shen from the National University of Singapore in 2010 & 2014 (2yrs).
-Dr. Muthu is a Professor of Pharmaceutics in the Department of Pharmaceutical Engineering & Technology, IIT(BHU).
+Dr. Muthu completed his Bachelor of Pharmacy (2002) from S.B.
+College of Pharmacy, Tamil Nadu, and his Master of Pharmacy (2004) from the Faculty of Pharmacy, Birla Institute of Technology and Science, Pilani.
+He earned his Ph.D.
+(2009) from the Department of Pharmaceutical Engineering and Technology, IIT (BHU), Varanasi under the supervision of Prof. Sanjay Singh.
+He subsequently pursued his post-doctoral research in cancer nanotechnology at the Department of Chemical and Biomolecular Engineering, Faculty of Engineering under the supervision of Prof. Feng Si-Shen from the National University of Singapore in 2010 & 2014 (2yrs).